 It delivers relevant and personalized messages, utilizes different ad formats, and reaches customers across various platforms, such as social media or other web pages, to maximize the chances of conversion.

 Retargeting is an effective strategy within abandoned cart recovery and for upselling, driving customer engagement, and boosting sales.

 - How to Use Onsite Retargeting to Boost Conversions

 - How Does a Retargeting Pixel Work?
 (3 Use Cases)

 - What Is Cookie Retargeting (+11 Ways to Boost Conversions)

 There you go.
 We’ve covered the best ways to recover abandoned carts.

-If you’re looking for more resources to grow your online store, check out these articles:
+If you’re looking for more resources on cart abandonment, check out these articles:

 Want to turn your site visitors into paying customers?
 Get OptinMonster today.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.